 Pre-Fried Frozen Foods

-So many frozen food staples like fish fingers, hash browns, chicken tenders and pizzas cook perfectly when you air fry them.
+So many frozen food staples like fish fingers, hash browns, chicken tenders and pizzas cook brilliantly when you air fry them.

 You’ll find preparing these kinds of foods is easy and quick.
 Many of them also have sufficient oil in them that you don’t need to add any for them to crisp up beautifully.